 dinner, you get Helen's photos.

-We spent one day at the Aquarium, I wanted
+After we spent one day at the Aquarium, I

-to spend another day poking around the smaller islands connected
+wanted to spend another day poking around the smaller islands

-by long bridges.
-Somehow I picked these two hearts on
+connected by long bridges.
+Somehow I picked these two

-the far side of an island as the "farthest point" where we drove
+hearts on the far side of an island as the "farthest point" where

-to first and then made our way back.
-This was actually a
+we drove to first and then made our way back.
+This was

-pretty busy tourist destination - multiple parking lots charged
+actually a pretty busy tourist destination - multiple parking lots

-different rates and offered different services.
-We stayed at
+charged different rates and offered different services.
+We

-the cheapest parking lot that also had a hose for cleaning the
+stayed at the cheapest parking lot that also had a hose for

 As we were driving around the island back to the bridge I noticed